Entangling operations in nonlinear two-atom Tavis-Cummings models: Entanglement analysis

 At half revival time, the reduced density matrix of the atoms is given by a rank two operator with its constituents fulfilling the property $\braket{\zeta}{\zeta_{2,k}}=\braket{\zeta}{\widetilde\zeta_{2,k}}=0$.
 This feature enables a simple calculation of the concurrence that is given by

 where we have used $c_{k,\phi}^2-d_{k,\phi}^2={d_\phi^+}^2-c_+^2$.
-The last inequality follows from the reverse triangle inequality and indicates that the entanglement at odd multiples of one half of the revival time is always smaller than the initial entanglement.
+The last inequality follows from the reverse triangle inequality and indicates that the entanglement at odd multiples of one half of the revival time cannot be larger than the initial entanglement.
 The result can be interpreted as if there was a sort of competition between the entanglement in the two components leading to a maximum possible entanglement if either $c_-=d_-=0$ or if $d_+=c_+=0$.

 In order to test our analytical prediction, in Fig. \ref{fig:Concurrence} we have plotted the concurrence averaged over $1000$ random initial conditions.
 Our analytical prediction is indicated with a red dot and displays an accurate prediction to the numerical calculation.
 In all the chosen values of time, we note that there is a critical point in the behavior of the concurrence; in this case all of them are maximums.
 This behavior can change, however, depending on the initial probability amplitudes.